 However, in the past year or so my perspective on travel has changed.
 When I first started visiting new cities or countries years ago, I only thought about me and the people I was with.
-I wanted the best experiences not thinking about the consequences of what was involved in those experiences.
+I wanted the best experiences not thinking about the consequences of who or what was involved in those experiences.

 With so much more research out there now about overtourism and its impact, how coral reefs are being irrevocably damaged and how plastic consumption has led to detrimental effects on the environment – I knew my approach to travel had to change.

 In this post, you will find lots of ideas on how to be a more sustainable traveller and how easy it can be.
 I’m working on them too.

 Disclaimer: This post may contain affiliate links.
 If you purchase through my link, I may receive a small commission at no additional cost to you.

 Like this post?
 Then please pin to share!

 We hear the words eco-friendly travel, travelling sustainably, responsible travel and over-tourism all the time but what exactly does it all mean?

 While there is no concrete definition, I like to think that travelling sustainably means that you are socially, culturally and environmentally aware of your actions as a traveller.
 It’s about ensuring that the travel we do has very little negative impacts on the destinations we visit.